Sanzō Nosaka: Activities in China

+During Nosaka's exile in Yan'an, he lived with his "wife", a "lively Chinese girl" fluent in Japanese.
+Their residence was a modest, newly built stone house, surrounded by a spacious vegetable garden.
+His "real" wife, Ryu, had remained in Moscow, when Nosaka left for China.
+Nosaka's Chinese "wife", Zhuang Tao, was a 24-year-old student who had been assigned to serve as Nosaka's secretary during the war.
+After the war, the two separated when he flew back to Japan.
+Zhuang Tao would eventually marry Huang Nai, the posthumous son of the Chinese revolutionary Huang Xing.
+During the "Red Purge", Nosaka returned to China.
+Residing in Beijing.
+He approached Zhou Enlai, requesting to meet Zhuang Tao.
+In response, Zhou Enlai informed Nosaka that she was "happily married and did not want to see him".
+However, Zhuang Tao's marriage to her husband, Huang Nai, would eventually dissolve after over two years of marriage.

 Nosaka's Japanese "prisoner converts" fought freely for the Chinese communists once their re-education was complete.
 In Yan'an, the Japanese lived normal lives without guards, owned a cooperative store, and printed their own news bulletins and propaganda.
 Visiting American officers used Nosaka's Japanese soldiers to critique and improve their own methods of anti-Japanese psychological warfare.
 Shortly after Japan's surrender in 1945, Nosaka began to march with approximately 200 other Japanese Communists across northern China.
 They arrived at the coast after picking up hundreds of other Japanese along the way.
 Demanding immediate repatriation from the first Americans they found, they declared their intention to return and work "for the democratization of Japan and the establishment of peace in the Far East".
 Although there are no records of the exact number of Japanese "re-educated" by Nosaka who elected to remain in Communist-occupied China after 1945, it is estimated that "the number must have been considerable".